DICTIONARY OF AUTOMOTIVE TERMS - "Ai"

 A passageway that allows air to enter.

-1. Acronym for "atmospheric/automatic inlet valve," a system used on early motorcycle engines in which the intake valve is held shut by a weak spring and opens by atmospheric pressure when the falling piston creates a vacuum in the cylinder.
+1. Abbreviation for atmospheric/automatic inlet valve, a system used on early motorcycle engines in which the intake valve is held shut by a weak spring and opens by atmospheric pressure when the falling piston creates a vacuum in the cylinder.